hg484/Product-Matching-using-Deep-Learning/README.md

  <img src="https://github.com/harsh-miv/Product-Matching-using-Deep-Learning/blob/master/Diagrams%20and%20Images/prediction%20approach%202.png" alt="2nd approach">
 </p>

-First Approach performs slightly better than the second approach,a possible reason for this is  1st approach allows the predictions to be developed using both image and text embeddings rather than just merging indepents predictions
+First Approach performs slightly better than the second approach.
+The 1st approach allows the predictions to be developed using the merged embeddings (both image and text embeddings) whereas the second approach uses merging independents predictions.

-Implementations of both the predicition methods are performed using the open source library developed by NIVIDIA called RAPIDS
+Implementations of both the prediction methods are performed using the open-source library developed by NVIDIA called RAPIDS.

 ## Results
 ##### Metric Used and how its calculated:
-Metric used to judge the performace is Average F1 Score, for each data entry F1 score is calculated and then mean of all F1 Score are taken.F1 score measures a test's accuracy, it is calculated using precision and recall of the test
+The Metric used to judge the performance is the Average F1 Score.
+For each data entry, the F1 score is calculated and then the mean of all F1 Scores is taken.F1 score measures a test's accuracy, it is calculated using precision and recall of the test.
 <p align="center">
  <img src="https://github.com/harsh-miv/Product-Matching-using-Deep-Learning/blob/master/Diagrams%20and%20Images/f1_score.svg" alt="F1 Score">
 </p>

 ##### Setting baseline using pHash

-Used dataset provides the predictions using [pHash](https://www.phash.org), pHash is a fingerprint of a multimedia file derived from various features,If pHash are 'close' enough ,then datapoint are similar
+The used dataset provides the predictions using using [pHash](https://www.phash.org), pHash is a fingerprint of a multimedia file derived from various features, If pHash are 'close' enough, then datapoint is similar.
 ##### Baseline Average F1 Score:0.55
 ##### Image Only Score(Fintuned CNN):0.72
 ##### Text Only Score: 0.62